 There are three ways to change your password.
 On the login screen (first screen shown) tap “Forgot your username/password?” or go to Settings> My Account> Change Password and follow the prompts.
 Password resets may also be done online here.

-Tap “My Stuff” at the bottom of most screens then tap “Stats” near the top right.
+Tap “My Locker” at the bottom of most screens then tap “Stats” near the top right.
 A calendar icon will appear at the top right corner of the Stats Summary screen.
 If it is white, tap it so it turns orange.
-This will list all of your completed sessions (only your sessions are accessible to you) at the bottom of the screen that are between the start and end dates at the top of the screen.
+This will list all your completed sessions at the bottom of the screen that are between the start and end dates at the top of the screen.
+Note that only your sessions are accessible to you from the Stats screen, but you can see team member sessions under the Teams screen (menu item jus to the right of the Stats menu item).
 To make it easier to find the shooting session you want, tap each of the dates to narrow the range.
 You can also swipe down to the line chart and tap the point on the chart that is at the date you want.
-This will highlight all of the sessions listed below that were shot on that date.
+This will highlight all the sessions listed below that were shot on that date.
 When you find the session you want to see in the list below, tap it and it will open a Single Session Stats screen.
 That screen will show an array of red and green squares (misses and makes) and green circles (swishes).
 Tap any of those to see the video (if one was recorded) associated with that shot.

 Goals are drills or workouts with a specified level of performance to reach within a particular time frame.
 They may be set either by individual users for themselves or by coaches for any of their team members.
 When a goal is reached or it the time to achieve it has expired, a message and email is sent to the goal setter and target user (if different from the goal setter).